prince916/Face-Recognition-App/README.md

-# This is an AI,ML and Pattern Recognition based project
+# This is an AI,ML and Pattern Recognition based projects

 # Getting Started with Create React App